anilzen/MathQuantum/content/fellowship/graduate.md

 - [ ] Engage in mentoring junior fellows
 - [ ] Attend MathQuantum RTG community and outreach events (Annual Symposium, RTG meetings, etc.)

-These expectations may be fulfilled over multiple years, and may be fulfilled retroactively.
+These expectations may be fulfilled over multiple years.
+Activities completed before the fellowship period may retroactively count towards fulfillment of the expectations (e.g. having already taught or taken a course).

 ## Eligibility criteria:
 - [ ] Current or incoming UMD College Park graduate student working in Mathematics, Computer Science, or Physics and interested in quantum